 You can switch between workflows freely — not like in other apps where after changing the structure of the task list, you cannot easily get back to the original state.
 The section where the task belongs in the current workflow is always calculated from its properties — no information is lost when switching between workflows.

-Regardless of what workflow you pick for each list, there will always be at least two visually separated groups of tasks — your backlog of candidates to work on (usually called
+Regardless of which workflow you pick for each list, there will always be at least two visually separated groups of tasks — your backlog of candidates to work on later (usually called

-Usually, you will have only a handful of tasks planned to work on next, and you will periodically review your backlog to pick your next tasks from there.
-It is okay if you have a lot of tasks in your backlog – see our article dedicated to handling long lists.
+Usually, you will have only a handful of tasks planned to work on next, and you will periodically review your later tasks.
+It is okay if you have a lot of tasks there.

 In all workflows, you move tasks between sections in the list by updating their properties like status or motivation.

 It's amazing that despite having ADHD and a to-do list of 100 tasks, it is not a mess.
 Incredible!

 Lunatask supports both date-based scheduling and time blocking.
 When the task is happening in the future, in a few days or next month, you can schedule it for that day or the day before using date-based scheduling.
 When the date comes, you can plan it into your day using time blocking.

 So, date-based scheduling is useful for tasks happening later in the future, and time blocking is for today's or tomorrow's tasks.
 See our dedicated articles describing each method for more detail.

 We offer powerful integrations allowing you to create tasks on various platforms or sync them into Lunatask from other apps and services.
 Here are a few examples of what our integrations can do: